 See Barcelona from above

-But there are also viewpoints, elevated gardens, mountains and hills, that’s why, here is a list of the best ones.
+But there are also viewpoints to use, elevated gardens, mountains and hills, so we leave here a list of the best.

 Find the secret coves near Barcelona

-If you are one of those who fall in love with the water of Barceloneta when it is clear, you can’t imagine what you have yet to discover .
+If you are one of those who fall in love with the water of Barceloneta when it is clear, you can’t imagine what you have left to discover.

-At this link you can find some of our favorite coves nearest, although the list is not long enough.
+In this link you can find some of our favorite coves closer, although the list is short.